offscale/offconf/README.md

 =======

 Replace variables like `${foo}` within files.
 Also works with environment variables `${env.bar}`.
+Now handles piping to given functions and, custom arrow functions also.

 See "CLI options" for how to provide additional normal+environment variables.